SpudGunMan/bapi/data/VARA.md

 ## VarAC
 - needs a free login get it from https://www.varac-hamradio.com/downloadlinux
-- [missing fonts?](https://github.com/SpudGunMan/segoe-ui-linux) they are not installed as part of this tool yet

 - remember to validate your VarAC.ini and disable `LinixCompatibleMode=OFF` liklely misplaced in ~/
-  - `sed -i 's/LinuxCompatibleMode=OFF/LinuxCompatibleMode=ON/' ~/.wine/drive_c/VarAC/VarAC.ini`
+  - `sed -i 's/LinuxCompatibleMode=OFF/LinuxCompatibleMode=OFF/' ~/.wine/drive_c/VarAC/VarAC.ini`
+  - [possible missing fonts?](https://github.com/SpudGunMan/segoe-ui-linux) its unclear why they are not being used by varac.

-- VarAC isn't loading well in older wine recommend version 8 or higher
+    - VarAC isn't loading well in older wine recommend version 8 or higher the "linux mode" causes a debug crash for missing font.